Naved Arif

-Naved Arif Gondal (born 2 December 1981) is a Pakistani former cricketer.
-He is a left-handed batsman who bowls left-arm medium-fast.
+Naved Arif Gondal (born 2 December 1981) is a Pakistani former cricketer, who played as a left-handed batsman and left-arm medium-fast bowler.
 He played first-class cricket for Sussex in the English county championship.
-Arif was given a life ban for match fixing in 2014.
+In 2014, the England and Wales Cricket Board banned Naved for life from all forms of cricket over match fixing.

 Career

 Gujranwala Cricket Association

-Naved Arif began his career at Gujranwala in Pakistan.
+Naved began his career at Gujranwala in Pakistan.
 He made his first-class debut on 26 January 2002 against Hyderabad in the Quaid-e-Azam Trophy.
 He took 5–28 in his first innings.
 In his first season, he finished as the fourth highest wicket taker in his team despite only playing three matches.
-He took 19 wickets at an average of 16.05 and with an economy of 2.64.
+He took 19 wickets at an average of 16.05, with an economy rate of 2.64.
 Arif made his List A debut on 28 February 2003 in the NBP Patrons Cup against Sargodha.
 He took 1–71 in his 10 overs and scored 49 runs from 37 balls.
 In his second season of first-class cricket at Gujranwala, Arif took 18 wickets in four matches at an average of 20.11.

 Sialkot Cricket Association

 In the 2008/09 Quaid-e-Azam Trophy, he represented Sialkot and played a key part in their victorious trophy winning team, playing eleven matches and taking 62 wickets at an average of 22.38.
 In the final he took 6–58 in the second innings to help set up a target of 158 runs for Sialkot to win the trophy which they achieved for the loss of 6 wickets.
 His six wicket haul in the final made him the leading wicket taker in the 2008/09 Quaid-e-Azam Trophy by a single wicket.
-In the 2009/10 Quaid-e-Azam Trophy, Naved Arif achieved his career best figures of 7–66.
+In the 2009/10 Quaid-e-Azam Trophy, Naved achieved his career best figures of 7–66.
 He also took 3 wickets in the second innings to achieve his first ever 10 wicket haul in a match with overall match figures of 10–96.